 Feminist of the Year

 The Feminist of the Year Award was established in 1984 to honor the commitment of grassroots NOW members who struggle daily toward NOW’s goals.
-The award is given annually to a NOW activist selected by the Minnesota NOW executive committee and is presented to one of the thousands of feminist who work on the many projects and issues which comprise our feminist agenda.
+The award is given annually to a NOW activist selected by the Minnesota NOW executive committee and is presented to one of the thousands of feminists who work on the many projects and issues which comprise our feminist agenda.

 Charlotte Striebel Long Distance Runner Award